 He had taken a wedding picture of a Spanish woman and a prisoner with the child who was born while the newlyweds were separated.
 He remembers that the bordello was closed for the night so that the family might spend the night together.
 In the morning the wife and child left Auschwitz.
 Few weeks later the husband was hanged having been caught when he tried to escape.

 Interestingly, Brasse remembers a whole array of people: Germans, Russians, Poles, Hungarians and Jews coming through his atelier.
-He also remembers that guards personal hatred varied, they tortured people not only on order but because they hated say, Russians because they were Russians.
+He also remembers that guards personal hatred varied, they tortured people not only on order but freely because they hated say, Russians, because they were Russians.

-At the end of the film we find out that when Brass’s company was captured, he and one other soldier, Mr. Adler, were given a choice: they could either go to Auschwitz- Birkenau or join the German army.
+At the end of the film, we find out that when Brass’s company was captured, he and one other soldier, Mr. Adler, were given a choice: they could either go to Auschwitz- Birkenau or join the German army.
 Both decided not to join the Germans.
 A month later Adler was dead.
-I listened to the quiet, noninflected voice and it took me a long while to actually comprehend what is was hiding: that this man risked repeatedly his life to pass food to prisoners, to get them a short stave of death by inviting them back for pictures, that he attempted to rescue them from suffering, if he could not prevent their death.
+I listened to the quiet, noninflected voice and it took me a long while to actually comprehend what it was hiding: that this man risked repeatedly his life to pass food to prisoners, to get them a short stave of death by inviting them back for photographic sessions, that he attempted to rescue them from suffering, if he could not prevent their death.
 He kept his co-workers fed and alive by negotiating with Nazi who could kill him at will and expected to do so at the end.
-Through all that Brasse preserved his human revulsion of demeaning and torture, until today he excuses neither.
+Through all that Brasse preserved his human revulsion of demeaning and torture.
+He never excused neither.

 Brasse’s unpretentious humanity shows in his pictures.
 Photographing the living skeletons of imprisoned girls, he manages to capture their souls in their eyes.
-There is haunting picture of a young Jewish girl, many of men and women who passed through and yet each is a living individual in Brasse’s picture.
+There is haunting picture of a young Jewish girl, of men and women who passed through, and each is a living individual in Brasse’s pictures.

-Often when we talk about concentration camps , the talk centers on the killers.
+Often, when we talk about concentration camps , the talk centers on the killers.
 The murderers and their deed take over and the victims become a faceless mass of the dead.
-Brasee makes them living, suffering humans.
+Brasse makes them living, suffering humans.
 It is unique and needed.
-Holocaus will only be prevented if the victims are screaming about their humanity sacrificed to greed and hatred.
+Holocaust will only be prevented if the victims are screaming about their humanity sacrificed to greed and hatred.